saicharanarishanapally/Netflix-Movie-Recommendation-system/README.md

 ### 3.3.3 Analysis on the Ratings given by user
 ### 3.3.4 Analysis of ratings of a movie given by a user

-    It is very skewed.. just like nunmber of ratings given per user.

-- There are some movies (which are very popular) which are rated by huge number of users.

-- But most of the movies(like 90%) got some hundereds of ratings.

 ### 3.3.5 Number of ratings on each day of the week
 ### 3.3.6 Creating sparse matrix from data frame
 ### 3.3.7 Finding Global average of all movie ratings, Average rating per user, and Average rating per movie